jccriado/matchingtools/README.rst

-Matchtools is a Python library for doing symbolic calculations in effective field theory.
+MatchTools is a Python library for doing symbolic calculations in effective field theory.

 It provides the tools to create a Lagrangian and integrate out heavy